Mortgage & Home Calculators

 Compare effective property tax rates, income tax rates, and total tax burden across states.
 See how location affects your true cost of homeownership and overall wealth accumulation.

 Mortgage costs aren't uniform across the country.
 Property tax rates vary from under 0.5% of home value in Louisiana to over 2% in New Jersey.
 Some states have no income tax, while others charge 10%+.
 Insurance costs also differ based on local risk factors like weather and crime.
-When comparing where to buy, you need to see the full picture—not just the interest rate.
+When comparing where to buy, the interest rate alone misses most of the cost.

 Use our state-specific mortgage calculators to see exactly how property taxes, insurance, and local factors affect your monthly payment and long-term housing costs: